Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Management: This section asks if the LLC is Member-Managed or Manager-Managed.

-• Member-Managed LLCs have an active involvement in the management and have the authority to act on behalf of the LLC.
+• Member-managed LLCs have active involvement in management and the authority to act on behalf of the LLC.

-• Manager-Managed LLCs are hired by the LLC members to run the LLC, similar to a CEO of a corporation.
-This is generally used when there are passive members in the LLC, and the members do not actively manage or operate in the affairs of the business.
+• Manager-managed LLCs are hired by the members to run the LLC, similar to a corporation’s CEO.
+This is generally used when there are passive members in the LLC, and the members do not actively manage or operate in the business’s affairs.

 Most LLCs are member-managed.

 Select the drafter: The drafter is the person who entered the information into the Articles of Organization, and their name needs to be included in this section.
-This is likely one of the members, attorney, or entity formation service.
+This person is likely one of the members, an attorney, or an entity formation service.

-By not selecting anything, the effective date will be the date when the Department of Financial Institutions files the Articles of Organization.
+If you do not select anything, the effective date will be the date the Department of Financial Institutions files the Articles of Organization.

 • Bizee – Best prices for additional business services (starting at $0 plus state fees)